RITESHMOHAPATRA/Programs/README.md

 4. **Min Cost Path** -

       Find the minimum cost to reach from one cell to another where each cell represents the cost of traversing through that cell.

+ ### Misc Questions

+ 1. **Check Permutation** -

+      Given two strings s & t .
+Check whether t is a permutation of s or not.